smitelli/cosmodoc/src/content/topics/game-loop-functions/index.md

         FadeOut();
     }
 ```

+The `mapVariables` word holds the raw, packed set of map variables and flags as they were read from the map data.
+The game does not use this value directly; it is unpacked into several other variables for use.
+It maintains its value between calls due to the `static` storage class, but the game does not actually make any use of this property. `musicNum` is declared similarly, and it holds the music number that should be played for the current map.

 In the case when the `level_num` being entered is the zeroth level _and_ the {{< lookup/cref isNewGame >}} flag is set, this function knows that the user chose to begin a new game (as opposed to loading a game or starting demo playback that might happen to be on the zeroth level).
 In this case, the {{< lookup/cref DrawFullscreenImage >}} function displays {{< lookup/cref name="IMAGE" text="IMAGE_ONE_MOMENT" >}} (an image of an alien, who we learn _much_ later is Zonk, saying "One Moment") and {{< lookup/cref WaitSoft >}} inserts an artificial (but partially skippable) delay of 300 game ticks.
 If the user chooses to skip the delay, the subsequent code will take a perceptible amount of time to load the level data and construct the backdrop image tables, so the image will not immediately disappear on many computers.